opencoweb/coweb/README.rst

 The Open Cooperative Web Framework enables the creation of *cooperative web applications* featuring concurrent real-time interactions among remote users and external data sources.
 The framework handles remote notification of user changes, the resolution of conflicting changes, and convergence of application state with minimal information from the application.

-The current implementation of the framework is based on open web technologies such as Dojo, cometD, Bayeux, and WebSocket.
+The current implementation of the framework is based on open web technologies such as Dojo, CometD, Bayeux, and WebSocket.
 The framework includes:

 * A JavaScript API for sending and receiving coweb events
 * An JavaScript *operation engine* using `operational transformation <http://en.wikipedia.org/wiki/Operational_transformation>`_ to resolve conflicting, simultaneous changes
 * A Python coweb server built on the `Tornado <http://tornadowebserver.org>`_ web server
-* A Java coweb server built on `cometd-java <http://cometd.org>`_
+* A Java coweb server built on the `CometD <http://cometd.org>`_ Java Library
 * API documentation, tutorials, and examples

 Status